 Despite its attention in the media, most people who contract the West Nile Virus (WNV) have no visible symptoms and have no idea they have even come in contact with the virus.
 According to Web MD, only 1 in 5 people infected with WNV will show visible symptoms.
 Infants and the elderly have the highest risks if they contract the virus.
-Whether you have a noticeable mosquito problem in the back yard, or are planning a camping trip, its import to understand how to spot West Nile.
+Whether you have a noticeable mosquito problem in the back yard, or are planning a camping trip, it's important to understand how to spot West Nile.

 How West Nile is Transmitted